panoptic-labs/docs/docs/faq/faq.md

 <summary>How does the impending release of Uniswap V4 affect Panoptic?</summary>
 We are very excited for Uniswap's remarkable achievement!
 With Uniswap V4, Panoptic is set for an exciting journey:
 <br /><br />
-1️⃣ Panoptic will land on both Uniswap V3 and V4 🔜
+1️⃣ Panoptic will launch on both Uniswap V3 and V4 🔜
 <br /><br />
 2️⃣ Being backed by <a href="https://blog.uniswap.org/ventures">Uniswap Labs Ventures</a>, Uniswap V4 has always been part of our growth map 🗺️
 <br /><br />